 Benadryl is not recommended for Anaphylaxis

-We used Apis mell.
-30x and Ledum 30x like this immediately for my husband plus eucalyptus and rosemary (relax airway) and lavender (calming) with a carrier oil on the sting and his throat.
+WHAT WE USED: Apis mell.
+30x and Ledum 30x like this immediately for my husband plus eucalyptus and rosemary (both open and relax the airway) and lavender (calming) with a carrier oil on the sting and his throat.
 It was moderately-severe, and we were able to find an Epi-pen just in case.
+We did not need it!

 Top Natural Remedies for Insomnia